By Stephanie Camins, LPC

 - Played with a small child.

 You may have other activities not listed here.
-The important part is that you do them more often.
+The important part is that you do them more often in order to effectively manage stress.
 Although stress is inevitable, it does not need to take over your life.
 Check out these other resources provided by Daniel Goleman:

 Also, offered on (the featured products page) are handbooks that help you to reduce stress, conquer your fears and reach your healthy lifestyle goals.